MENU

 Controlling Distance from the Sand

 Do you find it difficult to judge how far your bunker shots will go?
-Maria Palozola covers the three main factors influencing sand shot distance - aim, weight distribution, and ball position.
+Maria Palozola covers the three main factors - aim, weight distribution, and ball position.

 There are many factors that can influence how far your ball flies out of the sand.
 Some of these include: club face position, foot depth, length of your swing, speed of your swing, texture of the sand and your set up.
 Your set up will influence the distance of your bunker shots.